boscoh/hollow/README.md

   2) The channel surface of a phosphate proin: https://boscoh.github.io/hollow/channel.html

+## Modes of Operation

+There are two effective modes to run this program: an automated mode that explicitly deduces the molecular surface, and a constrained mode that works in a pre-specified volume.

-## Automated Surface Detection Mode
+### Automated Surface Detection Mode

 In the automated (also the default) mode, a grid is constructed over the entire protein.
 To analyze large proteins, due to the large size of the resultant grid, use only coarse grid spacings of 1.0 angstroms or 0.5 angstroms.